-The Division gets its power from two primary sources.
-The first is two damns approximately 60 miles west of the City.
-Overall these damns generate 10 megawatts of power which represents approximately 5% of the needed power.
-Both damns are in very good condition.
+The Electric Division gets its power from two primary sources.
+The first is two dams approximately 60 miles west of the City.
+Overall these dams generate 10 megawatts of power which represents approximately 5% of the needed power.
+Both dams are in very good condition.
 The remaining 95% of the Division's power comes from American Municipal Power.
 The Division is responsible for 16 substations and over 100 miles of transmission lines.

-The principal functions within Power and Light are: electric distribution (38 employees), engineering (10 employees), hydro (7 employees), meters (4 employees), and substations (11 employees), and administration (1 employee).
+The principal functions within Power and Light are: Electric Distribution with 38 employees, Engineering with 10 employees, Hydro with 7 employees, Meters with 4 employees, Substations with 11 employees, and Administration with 1 employee.
 The Division's total annual budget is approximately \$123 million.